11 May 7 Reasons Why Your Commercial Roof is Leaking

 Poorly installed flashing can also lead to leaks on your commercial roof.
 Always make sure you’re dealing with an experienced roofing company!

-It is incredibly important to repair damaged flashing.
+It’s important to repair damaged flashing.
 Regular maintenance of your roof and its flashing can minimise leakage down the road.

 5. Vulnerable areas